Kilt

 When did it change?

 It was in 2005.
-We had been on holiday in Italy, where I had been wearing the kilt for some hours every day and had got quite many compliments from the local people.
-And as I then a few months later at a garden party with our neighbours realized that in fact they all knew that I would wear a “real kilt with a purse”, there was no reason trying to keep it a secret any longer.
-And I didn’t.
+We had been on holiday in Italy, where I had been wearing the kilt for some hours every day and had got quite a few compliments from the local people.
+A few months later, at a garden party with our neighbours, I realized that, in fact, they all knew that I would wear a “real kilt with a purse”.

 I had not been able to keep it a secret.
 You cannot.
 And you should not.